G. Robert Blakey

-George Robert Blakey (born January 7, 1936) is an American attorney and emeritus law professor.
-He is best known for his work in connection with drafting the Racketeer Influenced and Corrupt Organizations Act and for scholarship on that subject.
+George Robert Blakey (January 7, 1936 – May 1, 2026) was an American attorney and law professor.
+He was best known for his work in connection with drafting the Racketeer Influenced and Corrupt Organizations Act (RICO) and for scholarship on that subject.
+He was later the Chief Counsel and Staff Director for the House Select Committee on Assassinations in the late 1970s.

-Education and family
+Background

 Blakey, an American Catholic of Irish descent, was born in Burlington, North Carolina.
+His father was president of the First National Bank of Burlington.
 He graduated from the University of Notre Dame in 1957, earning a degree in philosophy with honors, and was elected to Phi Beta Kappa.
 He then attended Notre Dame Law School, where he was an associate editor of the Notre Dame Law Review and was awarded a J.D. in 1960.

 In April 1958, during his first year of law school, Blakey married Elaine Menard, a graduate of St. Mary's College.
 The couple had 8 children, and remained married until her death in 2002.
-He is the father of John Robert Blakey, a United States District Judge of the United States District Court for the Northern District of Illinois, who was formerly chief of the Special Prosecutions Bureau for the Cook County State's Attorney and a special assistant attorney in the United States District Court for the Northern District of Illinois.
+He was the father of John Robert Blakey, a United States District Judge of the United States District Court for the Northern District of Illinois, who was formerly chief of the Special Prosecutions Bureau for the Cook County State's Attorney and a special assistant attorney in the United States District Court for the Northern District of Illinois.